 If we do want to collect personally identifiable information through one of our Sites, we will be open about this.
 We will make it clear when we collect personal information, by presenting you with a form to fill in, and will explain what we intend to do with the information.

 When you register for a SIMTICS free trial or request an educator guest account, we ask you for information such as email address and name so we can create a unique login for you.
-We also use your email address to stay in touch while you are using our product: for instance when you sign up we may send you a welcome message, product information and tips (so you can learn how to use the product), and notifications and updates related to your use of the Service.
+We also use your email address to stay in touch while you are evaluating our product: for instance when you sign up we may send you a welcome message, product information and tips (so you can learn how to use the product), and notifications and updates related to your use of the Service.

 When you purchase a subscription for your personal use, the secure payment form will collect billing information from you including credit card details and billing address.
-This information is collected by one of our secure third-party payment partners (DPS Payment Express, Windcave, Stripe or PayPal) who will use this information to verify that the credit card is valid and isn’t being used fraudulently, to charge you for your subscription, and to notify you if a charge was rejected by your bank.
+This information is collected by one of our secure third-party payment partners (DPS Payment Express, Windcave, Stripe or PayPal) who will use this information to verify that the credit card is valid and isn’t being used fraudulently, to charge you for your subscription, and to ascertain if a charge was rejected by your bank.
 We will also remind you when your credit card is about to expire, so you can update it if you want to continue your subscription.

 When you use the SIMTICS product, the built-in logbook will automatically keep a record of your in-app activity for you, so you can monitor your performance and progress.
 This information includes what modules you access, how long you study each module, simulations and quizzes you attempt, and scores and completion times for simulations and quizzes.